Students from all quarters of Penn

 Students who take our workshops become better writers and readers, and take their skills with them into their post-Penn lives and into a variety of professional paths.
 Our students go on to publish their work at small and large presses; they launch careers at top publishing houses and news outlets; they embark on graduate study in writing and related fields; and they pursue an ongoing writing practice, no matter what their professional path.
 Many of our alumni are also active in the literary community at Kelly Writers House.

-What recent grads have to say about the Creative Writing Program
+What current students and recent grads have to say about the Creative Writing Program

 “I took Intro to Creative Writing in my sophomore fall.
 One half of taking a course in memoir writing is, well, writing—but the other half is memoir... life stories.
 I think it is an extraordinary experience to have in college—to have protected time to sit with my peers in class as we each attempt to articulate something of our twenty-ish years of life.
 It really drove home the idea that there is a story behind every person you meet at Penn (and beyond), and I think it has made me more understanding and open in my social interactions." — Sara Merican (C’20)